craigrachow/CISM/riskassessment.md

 **Key points:**
 - Business owns risk.
-- Risk owner is responsible for ensuring the risk is managed appropriatly. typically senior exec, manager or director.
-They make decisions about risk response, allovate resources to manage, accept residual risk it it aligns to appetite, ongoing monitoring and reporting of risk.
+- Risk owner is responsible for ensuring the risk is managed appropriately. typically senior exec, manager or director.
+They make decisions about risk response, allocate resources to manage, accept residual risk it it aligns to appetite, ongoing monitoring and reporting of risk.
 - Control owners usually the same person but custodian or steward of the control ensures operation.
 Ensure control is designed, documented and tested.
 - Ownership supports escalation.
 - Responsibility can be delegated but Accountability cannot be delegated away.
-- Controls must be technically effective, cost effective and suppot business objectives.
+- Controls must be technically effective, cost effective and support business objectives.
 - Control Objectives.
 Preventive (firewalls, training), Detective (CCTV, log monitoring), Corrective (backup/restore)
 - Control Categories.
 Technical (whitelisting, proxy), Administrative (policies or procedures), Physical (doors, etc)
 - Control effectiveness and assurance. self assess, audits, vulnerability scans.